 In 2008, Congress mandated PTC for the nation's largest railroads and for railroads that carry passengers.
-Failure to meet the mandate will drastically reduce or eliminate ARRC's passenger train operations.
+Failure to meet the mandate will eliminate ARRC's passenger train operations.
 The federally-mandated deadline to complete PTC was recently extended.
-Like other railroads, ARRC must implement PTC in revenue service by December 31, 2018.
+Like other railroads, ARRC must implement PTC in revenue service by Dec.
+31, 2018.
+ARRC can, and will, request an extension to Dec.
+31, 2020, by entering revenue service demonstration on a subdivision of track by August 2018.